 “We were practicing at Christian’s house, and my dad came by with Steve Poltz to see how we were doing.
 We played ‘Screw It’ and we said we don’t have a second verse.
 After a few minutes, Steve is, like, ‘Here, try these.’
 He showed us these lyrics he wrote in, like, five minutes and they fit perfectly.
 The next week we asked him if he wanted to sing on the song.
 He said, ‘Absolutely.’”

 Poltz ended up playing on their debut full-length Soulidify, recorded at White Horse Recorders with engineer Aaron Swanton and released on Halloween 2011.

-As of 2012, the band schedules its gigs around the hometown visits of Clark, who attends UC Berkeley, and sax player Patrick Hallahan, a sophomore at Cal Poly.
+As of 2012, the band scheduled its gigs around the hometown visits of Clark, who was attending UC Berkeley, and sax player Patrick Hallahan, then a sophomore at Cal Poly.

 In 2015, three Neveready members -- Declan Halloran, Patrick Hallahan, and Christian Clark -- founded a new band called Pumphouse alongside Ida Naughton.

 In 2017, Clark and Jay Sanchioli (Trunks) were playing together in a three-piece alt-experimental rocker group called Sights & Sages, with drummer Chaz Lamden.